mitjafelicijan/mitjafelicijan.com/content/posts/2019-01-03-encoding-binary-data-into-dna-sequence.md

 | 01       | **C** (Cytosine) |
 | 11       | **T** (Thymine)  |

-With this in mind we can simply encode any data by using two-bit to Nucleotides conversion
+With this in mind we can simply encode any data by using two-bit to Nucleotides conversion.

 ```python
 { Algorithm 1: Naive byte array to DNA encode }